Joecstarr/grid2fp/README.md

-# grid_2_fp
+# grid2fp

-A small tool to convert a grid diagram into an svg
+A tool to eat grid diagrams and generate its front projection.